-I would not, would not call a standard remodeling contractor.
+I would not, would not call a standard remodeling contractor for an accessible bathroom.
 Because a remodeling contractor will say, “Yeah, I understand.
 I know what to do.”
 And you know what?
 They just don’t, because it’s very specialized.

 In fact, some years ago, Leslie, didn’t the AARP have a special certification program for contractors and architects that were working with universal-design situations?

 LESLIE: They did.
 It was through the Homebuilders Association.
 And they had a special course that you could take to become certified as a universal-design specialist.
 So you might want to start with the AARP’s website, just to find some recommendations of folks in your area who are certified.
 I believe it was called the CAPS – Certified Aging-In-Place Specialist – Program.